 Taxpayers to start following the new process.
 The B2B sales invoices to be uploaded on GST system.
 Amount of ITC to be declared by taxpayer based on self-computation.
 While the provisional claim of ITC be allowed during the transition period, information to be made available to the taxpayer about differences, if any.

 Go Live Phase 3: April 2019 onward

-Overall, the new filing process intends to reduce to and fro communication between the suppliers and buyers through returns.
-The suppliers can upload their invoices on a continuous basis on GST system and the buyers will get a real-time view.
+Overall, the new return filing process intends to reduce to and fro communication between the suppliers and buyers through returns.
+The suppliers can upload their invoices on a continuous basis on GST system and the buyers get a real-time view.
 The unidirectional flow for upload of invoices makes the process simpler for all taxpayers.